-The internal oscillator of the LT3481 can be synchronized to an external 275kHz to 475kHz clock by using a 5pF to 20pF capacitor to connect the clock signal to the RT pin.
-The resistor tying the RT pin to ground should be chosen such that the LT3481 oscillates 20% lower than the intended synchronization frequency (see Setting the Switching Frequency section).
+The internal oscillator of the LT3681 can be synchronized to an external 275kHz to 475kHz clock by using a 5pF to 20pF capacitor to connect the clock signal to the RT pin.
+The resistor tying the RT pin to ground should be chosen such that the LT3681 oscillates 20% lower than the intended synchronization frequency (see Setting the Switching Frequency section).

-The LT3481 should not be synchronized until its output is near regulation as indicated by the PG flag.
+The LT3681 should not be synchronized until its output is near regulation as indicated by the PG flag.
 This can be done with the system microcontroller/microprocessor or with a discrete circuit by using the PG output.
-If a sync signal is applied while the PG is low, the LT3481 may exhibit erratic operation.
-See Typical Applications.
+If a sync signal is applied while the PG is low, the LT3681 may exhibit erratic operation.

-When applying a sync signal, positive clock transitions reset LT3481's internal clock and negative transitions initiate a switch cycle.
+When applying a sync signal, positive clock transitions reset LT3681's internal clock and negative transitions initiate a switch cycle.
 The amplitude of the sync signal must be at least 2V.
 The sync signal duty cycle can range from 5% up to a maximum value given by the following equation:

-$$DC{SYNC(MAX)} = \left(1 - \frac{V{OUT} + V_D}{V{IN} - V{SW} + V_D}\right) - f{SW} \bullet 600 \text{ ns}$$ where V{OUT} is the programmed output voltage, V_D is the diode forward drop, V{IN} is the typical input voltage, V{SW} is the switch drop, and f{SW} is the desired switching frequency.
+$$DC{SYNC(MAX)} = \left(1 - \frac{V{OUT} + V_D}{V{IN} - V{SW} + V_D}\right) - f{SW} \cdot 600 \text{ns}$$ where V{OUT} is the programmed output voltage, V_D is the diode forward drop, V{IN} is the typical input voltage, V{SW} is the switch drop, and f{SW} is the desired switching frequency.
 For example, a 24V input to 5V output at 300kHz can be synchronized to a square wave with a maximum duty cycle of 60%.
-For some applications, such as $12V{IN}$ to $5V{OUT}$ at 350kHz, the maximum allowable sync duty cycle will be less than 50%.
-If a low duty cycle clock cannot be obtained from the system, then a one-shot should be used between the sync signal and the LT3481.
-See Typical Applications.
+For some applications, such as 12V{IN} to 5V{OUT} at 350kHz, the maximum allowable sync duty cycle will be less than 50%.
+If a low duty cycle clock cannot be obtained from the system, then a one-shot should be used between the sync signal and the LT3681.
 The value of the coupling capacitor which connects the clock signal to the RT pin should be chosen based on the clock signal amplitude.
 Good starting values for 3.3V and 5V clock signals are 10pF and 5pF, respectively.
 These values should be tested and adjusted for each individual application to assure reliable operation.

-Caution should be used when synchronizing more than 50% above the initial switching frequency (as set by the R_T resistor) because at higher clock frequencies the amplitude of the internal slope compensation used to prevent subharmonic switching is reduced.
+Caution should be used when synchronizing more than 50% above the initial switching frequency (as set by the RT resistor) because at higher clock frequencies the amplitude of the internal slope compensation used to prevent subharmonic switching is reduced.
 This type of subharmonic switching only occurs at input voltages less than twice output voltage.
 Higher inductor values will tend to reduce this problem.

-Shorted and Reversed Input Protection
+Reversed Input Protection

-If the inductor is chosen so that it won't saturate excessively, an LT3481 buck regulator will tolerate a shorted output.
-There is another situation to consider in systems where the output will be held high when the input to the LT3481 is absent.
-This may occur in battery charging applications or in battery backup systems where a battery or some other supply is diode ORed with the LT3481's output.
-If the V{IN} pin is allowed to float and the RUN/SS pin is held high (either by a logic signal or because it is tied to V{IN}), then the LT3481's internal circuitry will pull its quiescent current through its SW pin.
+In some systems, the output may be held high when the input to the LT3681 is absent.
+This may occur in battery charging applications or in battery backup systems where a battery or some other supply is diode ORed with the LT3681's output.
+If the V{IN} pin is allowed to float and the RUN/SS pin is held high (either by a logic signal or because it is tied to V{IN}), then the LT3681's internal circuitry will pull its quiescent current through its SW pin.
 This is fine if your system can tolerate a few mA in this state.
 If you ground the RUN/SS pin, the SW pin current will drop to essentially zero.
-However, if the V{IN} pin is grounded while the output is held high, then parasitic diodes inside the LT3481 can pull large currents from the output through the SW pin and the V{IN} pin.
+However, if the V{IN} pin is grounded while the output is held high, then parasitic diodes inside the LT3681 can pull large currents from the output through the SW pin and the V{IN} pin.
 Figure 8 shows a circuit that will run only when the input voltage is present and that protects against a shorted or reversed input.